 AI will bring a strong cultural shift around the world.
 Currently, people are still skeptical and some even afraid of artificial intelligence.
 Eventually, a few individuals will learn that machines are there to collaborate with us and that group will grow.
 What’s more important is that machines can liberate us from doing some of the mundane tasks, giving us more room to focus on human values as we leverage the power of AI to serve humanity.

 The good, the bad and the ugly

-We owe a large part of the ugly to movies as they have depicted AI to be humanity’s end: Terminator.
+We owe a large part of the ugly to movies as they have depicted artificial intelligence to be humanity’s end: Terminator.
 The risk is there and we’ve seen it happen in the form of Tay which was a twitter bot by Microsoft that aimed to learn how to speak to humans by speaking with humans.
 The bot ended up being racist and making the news in the ugliest way.

 So what good is there?
-The implementations of AI are many e.g medical diagnosis, prediction of equipment failure, pattern and image recognition etc. To avoid the ugly, maybe we should train AI with a select set of data: just the same way we raise our children.
+The implementations of artificial intelligence are many e.g medical diagnosis, prediction of equipment failure, pattern and image recognition etc. To avoid the ugly, maybe we should train AI with a select set of data: just the same way we raise our children.
 In any case, AI is here to stay so either we start contributing to making it better instead of dismissing it away or we will stay behind until the Americans bring it to us.

 DStv is a Pay TV service owned by South African company, Multichoice.
 DStv provides a broad spectrum of entertainment, news and information channels subscribed to via bouquets.
 Bouquets have a pre selected number of channels.
 In Zimbabwe, the DStv service is provided by Multichoice Zimbabwe,...
 Read More About DStv